List of footballers in England by number of league goals

-The following is a list of footballers who have scored at least 100 domestic league goals in English league football.
-This includes the appearances and goals of former players in the Premier League and The Football League.
+The following is a list of footballers who have scored at least 200 domestic league goals in English league football.
+This includes the appearances and goals of both present and former players in the Premier League and The Football League.
+Goals scored in Play-off games (1987 to date), Test Matches (1893 to 1898) and the abandoned 1939-40 season are not included.

-Players who came up just short of the 200 mark include Clive Allen, Chris Chilton, Peter Doherty, Gary Lineker, Jack Smith, Freddie Steele and Andrew Wilson.

 Due to the close connections between English and Scottish football, several players have played for clubs in England and in the Scottish Football League and its successors and amassed over 200 goals across the two systems, including David McLean (over 160 goals in both), Joe Baker (over 140 in both), Neil Martin (over 110 in both) and Kenny Dalglish (over 110 in both).

+Players who came up just short of the 200 mark with 199 goals include Grenville Morris and Andrew Wilson.
+Three additional players would have been included in this list had goals scored in the abandoned 1939-40 season been included - Jock Dodds, Peter Doherty and Stan Pearson.

 Horace Barnes, Tony Brown and Bobby Charlton are the only midfielders to have scored over 200 goals in English football.